austineamonn/SummerResearch2024/README.md

 An interactive jupyter notebook that walks through the full data pipeline process from data generation to privacy - utility tradeoffs.
 Essentially, this notebook follows what 'main.py' does but on a smaller, more informative, and more interactive scale.
 This file is just to explain how the code works.
 None of the files produced are saved.

 ### [Interactive Main - Google Colab - Under Construction](https://drive.google.com/drive/folders/1xqYj2SbNwp0Gpms4Qk8-YAlXKtMlvgo7?usp=share_link)
-There is also a colab that does the same think as the Interactive Main file above.
+There is also a colab that does the same thing as the Interactive Main file above.

 ### [Config](config.py):
 Contains the basic configurations for the model.
 Most important is the ability to configure which parts of the model you want to run.
 The list you can pick from is: Generate Dataset, Privatize Dataset, Calculate Privacy Metrics.